[Major revision–posted 11/18/22 (replaces 12/9/15 edition)]

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Human Resources, the Chief of Police, and the Managing Director of the TTUS Office of Risk Management with substantive revisions forwarded through administrative channels to the Vice Chancellor/Chief Financial Officer or designee, the Chief of Staff and Associate Vice President for Administration, and the University Counsel.
+REVIEW: This OP will be reviewed in April of odd-numbered years by the Associate Vice President for Human Resources, the Chief of Police, and the Managing Director of the TTUS Office of Risk Management with substantive revisions forwarded through administrative channels to the Vice Chancellor and Chief Financial Officer, the Senior Vice President for Administration & Finance and Chief Financial Officer, and the Chief of Staff and Vice President for Administration.

 Positions that require possession of a CDL as a condition of employment are considered safety sensitive (CDL safety sensitive).